 - A vulnerable VMware virtual machine to scan and attack (download “Metasploitable” under Requirements in the Introduction section)

-By the end of this ethical hacking course, you’ll have a firm grasp of cryptographic primitives in wide use today and a knowledge of how to combine these in order to develop modern protocols for secure communication.
+By the end of this ethical hacking course, provided by the University of Maryland through Coursera, you’ll have a firm grasp of cryptographic primitives in wide use today.
+You’ll also learn how to combine these to develop modern protocols for secure communication.

 - Foundations and practical applications of modern cryptography